 Scottish soprano Juliet Montgomery graduated with a BMus(hons), PGDip and MMus from the Royal Northern College of Music.

-Juliet enjoys teaching singing for Yorkshire Young Musicians, The Singing Practice, Holmes Chapel Comprehensive School and privately.
+Alongside her singing work, Juliet enjoys teaching for Yorkshire Young Musicians, Manchester High School for Girls, The Singing Practice, Holmes Chapel Comprehensive School and privately.